 In the past years, virtually the only way you could make sure that the app will be working on a given device was to create a native app.
 Now, you also have an option to make a cross-platform app that can work on any platform as well.
 How are they different and who wins the native vs. cross-platform battle?

 Native applications are built for a specific platform (iOS or Android) using the software development tools and languages supported by those operating systems.
 So Android developers rely on programming languages such as Java or Kotlin while for iOS, they use Objective-C or Swift.

 As those apps are optimized for working on a specific platform, they are generally more secure, faster, and so they perform better.
 Native development also gives the developers complete access to the given device’s features – from the camera and microphone to different kinds of sensors.

 That performance and usability come at a cost, though – quite literally.
 Developing native apps is more expensive as you need to code them separately for each platform you want to use.
 If you wanted to build a native app for both iOS and Android then, then you would need to design two separate apps with your mobile app developers – and most likely, pay double the price.

 WhatsApp is an excellent example here.
 As it requires access to the device’s camera and microphone to work properly, both Android and iOS platforms have their own native versions for Google Play and Apple App Store.

 - Cross-platform mobile app development

 The second option you have is creating a cross-platform app.
-With tools like Xamarin, mobile developers can build a single app with reusable code that will work just as well on both systems.
+With tools like Flutter, mobile developers can build a single app with reusable code that will work just as well on both systems.

 If you want to release your mobile app on multiple platforms but have a limited budget, then cross-platform apps might be exactly what you need.
 Since the developers do not have to write unique code for each operating system, the overall cost is greatly reduced.